Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 However, if the Validate guest emails feature is enabled, the second input box will appear in the Welcome section.
 You can enable the validate guest emails feature at Settings > Registrations > General.

-If you do not have the Expandable registration form option enabled, which includes a default Welcome section at the top and displays as a collapsible-style form, the Confirm email box will appear immediately below the Email input box in the participant information section.
+If the Expandable registration form option is not enabled, the Confirm email box will appear immediately below the Email input box in the participant information section.

-Click + Add questions and choose from your pre-existing inventory.
+Click + Add questions and choose from your pre-existing inventory to add guest-facing fields on the Primary tab of the Registration - YTT form.

 At our sample center, a registrar might add Mobile phone, Address, Email newsletter, Gender identification, and Self describe.

-The + Add questions allows you to select from existing questions in your inventory.
-If you need to add a new question that is not currently in your inventory, you’ll need to first create it at Questions > Add New.
+The + Add questions allows you to select from existing fields in your inventory.
+If you need to add a new field that is not currently in your inventory, you’ll need to first create it at Fields > Add New.

-When this form is selected to use on the Registration page for a program, you can apply a Text Customization to change the section title.
-However, only the default Participant Info title will show when viewing in Forms.
+You can apply a Text Customization to change the section title.
+However, only the default Participant Info title will show when an admin user views a form.

 Indicators and options